Takeoff, Climb and Cruise

 Direct course to a waypoint (DIR TO)

 ATC regularly instructs us to go "direct to (waypoint) XYZ".
-Use the ECAM DIR page to select the waypoint from the plight plan's list of waypoints.
+Use the ECAM DIR page to select the waypoint from the flight plan's list of waypoints.
 In rare cases it is a waypoint not in the current flight plan then you can enter a new waypoint in the MCDU and put it into the upper left entry field.
 Select DIRECT* on the rght bottom to execute the change.

 ATC requests specific speed